Sinking of MV Nyerere: Capsizing

 The ferry was running its route from Bugolora on Ukerewe Island to Bwisya on Ukara Island on 20 September 2018 with passengers and a cargo of maize, bananas, and cement as well as a tractor.
 It went down in the afternoon, 50 m from the dock of its intended destination in the Ukerewe District.

 Two survivors of the wreck, Ochori Burana and Ruben Mpande, said the man steering the vessel, who had been speaking on a mobile telephone, made a sharp turn after realising he was preparing to dock on the wrong side of the ship.
 Burana told state broadcaster TBC1, "People were telling him to stop his telephone conversation and focus on the wheel.
 As we approached the Ukara dock we saw that he was going on the left of the dock while the disembarking area is in the right side.
 He suddenly made a sharp turn."
 Mpande added, "After the sharp turn the vessel ducked to one side throwing out people and cargo and when it pivoted to the other it went down with everyone else in it.
 I jumped on the water and swam to the shores."

 The President of Tanzania, John Magufuli, made an address in which he said that the man piloting the vessel was untrained and the real captain was not on board the ship.
-However, an eyewitness on shore told France24 reporter Emmanuel Makundi that "as the ferry was approaching the shore, many people tried to reach the gate and that led a car that was onboard the ferry to tipple [sic] zx]over.
+However, an eyewitness on shore told France24 reporter Emmanuel Makundi that "as the ferry was approaching the shore, many people tried to reach the gate and that led a car that was onboard the ferry to tipple [sic] over.
 That led the ferry to list on one side, causing the accident."
 Another survivor, Jennifer Idhoze, "said the ferry had capsized because it was overloaded."